Skip to content

 Another approach is leveraging influencers who actively engage with their audience in comment sections.
 Engaging with discussions in these spaces can help increase visibility and build relationships within your industry.

-Once you’ve established a presence, consider creating your own space—whether it’s a LinkedIn group, a branded Discord server, or a dedicated subreddit.
-Many brands, like Notion’s ambassador community or Figma’s design groups, use this strategy to foster user-generated discussions and loyalty.
+Once you’ve established your brand’s presence, consider creating your own space, whether it’s a LinkedIn group, a branded Discord server, or a dedicated subreddit.
+Many brands, like Notion’s ambassador community or Figma’s design groups, use this strategy to foster user-generated discussions and customer loyalty.

 6. Collaborate with other brands

-The best way to expand your reach on social media is through collaborations—but it’s important to be realistic about how they work.
-Most influencer partnerships require payment, and simply “exchanging exposure” isn’t always enough to secure a deal.
+The best way to expand your reach on social media is through collaborations, but it’s important to be realistic about how they work.
+Most influencer partnerships need a budget, and simply “exchanging exposure” isn’t always enough to secure a deal.

 To find relevant influencers, look for those posting about your industry or brands that align with your audience but aren’t direct competitors.
 You can use influencer marketing platforms like Aspire, Heepsy, or Upfluence to find and vet potential partners.